Minehut/Meta/README.md

+# ARCHIVED
+This forum is no longer in use by the development team.
+Please refer to our [Discord server](https://discord.gg/minehut) under `#feedback-and-requests` when making suggestions and bug reports from now on.

 # Minehut Meta
 Welcome to the [Minehut](https://minehut.com) Meta GitHub repo!
 This is *the* place to **report bugs** and **suggest features and improvements** for Minehut, the server hosting network!
 You can also participate in conversations about feature requests and bug reports.